Cold Email Strategy

 Lemlist is all about making your emails stand out with advanced personalization.
 It’s known for letting you add personalized images, videos, and even dynamic landing pages to your emails.
 It also has a popular email warm-up tool, lemwarm, to help prepare your inbox for outreach.

 Lemlist offers several tiered plans that add more features as you go up.
 The basic plans cover email outreach, while higher tiers include more advanced personalization and multi-channel sequences.
-You can explore the current pricing on their site.
+You can explore the Who Is It For?

 Woodpecker